-- ▶ Press the PGM MGT key to call the file manager. - ▶ Display the datum tables: Press the soft keys SELECT TYPE and SHOW .D. - ▶ Select the desired table or enter a new file name. - ▶ Edit the file.
+- ▶ Call the file manager: Press the PGM MGT key - ▶ Display the datum tables: Press the soft keys SELECT TYPE and SHOW .D. - ▶ Select the desired table or enter a new file name. - ▶ Edit the file.
 The soft-key row comprises the following functions for editing:

 Function Soft key

 Select beginning of table BEGIN

-Select end of table END .
+Select end of table END

 Go to previous page PAGE

 Go to next page PAGE

 Insert line (only possible at end of table) INSERT

 Delete line DELETE

 Find FIND

 Go to beginning of line BEGIN LINE

 Go to end of line END LINE

-Copy the present value COPY FIELD COPY
+Copy the current value COPY

-Insert the copied value PASTE FIELD PASTE
+Insert the copied value PASTE FIELD

-Add the entered number of lines (reference points) to the end of the table APPEND N LINES
+Add the entered number of lines (datums) to the end of the table APPEND N LINES